Blaizzy/mlx-embeddings/docs/Maintainer-Guidelines.md

   [pip](https://pip.pypa.io/en/stable/).
 - Ensure that any dependencies are accurate and minimal.
 We don't need to support every possible optional feature for the software.
-- Use the GitHub squash & merge or rebase & merge workflows where bottles aren't required.
+- When bottles aren't required or affected, use the GitHub squash & merge workflow for a single-formula PR or rebase & merge workflow for a multiple-formulae PR.
+See [below](#how-to-merge-without-bottles) for more details.
 - Use `brew pr-publish` or `brew pr-pull` otherwise, which adds messages to auto-close pull requests and pull bottles built by the Brew Test Bot.
 - Thank people for contributing.